Syria submits new 100-day plan for removal of chemical weapons

 The deal for Syria to give up its chemical weapons, brokered by the United States and Russia, was enshrined in a U.N.
 Security Council resolution in September.

-The resolution does not authorize automatic punitive action in the form of military strikes or sanctions if Syria does not comply.
+The resolution does not allow for automatic punitive action in the form of military strikes or sanctions if Syria does not comply.
 At Russia's insistence, the resolution makes clear a second council decision would be needed for that.

 Russia has made clear, however, it would not support the use of force against Assad's government, a close ally.

-Of Syria's 1,300 tonnes of declared chemicals, Mikulak said, 95.5 percent of the worst toxins and 81.1 percent of the so-called priority two chemicals remained in the country.
-The worst chemicals are supposed to be destroyed by the end of March and the rest of the arsenal by the end of June.
+So far Syria has relinquished only 11 percent of its declared 1,300 tonnes of chemical weapons, sources told Reuters last week.
+The worst chemicals, of which only 5 percent have been removed, are supposed to be destroyed by the end of March and the rest of the toxins by the end of June.

-"Syria should revise its 100-day transport schedule to embrace the recommendations developed by the OPCW, the UN ... to expedite removal," said Mikulak.

 Sigrid Kaag, head of the international mission, said earlier this month that she did not believe the Syrian government was intentionally delaying the removal of its arsenal, but that accelerated cooperation was vital to meet the mid-year deadline.